MyNameIsAditya/LiveEdgeDetection_CameraInput/README.md

-# Color Separator
+# Live Edge Detection (Camera Input)

-Created an application that separates the color of an image based on RGB values.
-Users can choose to view the individual red, green, and blue components of an image.
-They separated colors are also graphed and compared in a separate window.
-They can also choose to view the original image itself.
+Created an application that takes a video input from a camera and detects edges dynamically.
 This project uses OpenCv and NumPy.

 ## Technologies
 1. OpenCV